candourpro/website/src/docs/style-props/why-inline-styles.md

 internally.

-You won't usually use the `style` prop directly since <Candour /> abstracts it through its component modifiers and theming, but using inline styles provides many advantages over using CSS class names.
+You won't usually use the `style` prop directly since <Candour /> abstracts it through its modifiers and theming, but using inline styles provides many advantages over using CSS class names.

 If you're skeptical about this, you can check out